William Style

 William Style (1603–1679), was a legal writer.
 He attended Queen's and Brasenose colleges, Oxford.
 He was a barrister at Inner Temple in 1628.
 He compiled Regestum Practicale 1657, and other works.

 Biography

-Style was the eldest son of William Style of Langley, Beckenham, Kent (grandson of Sir Humphrey Style, Esquire of the Body to Henry VIII), by his second wife, Mary, daughter of Sir Robert Clarke, was born in 1603.
+Style was the second eldest son of William Style of Langley, Beckenham, Kent.
+Half brother of Sir Humphrey Style d.1659 and (grandson of Sir Humphrey Style, Esquire of the Body to Henry VIII), by his father's second wife, Mary, daughter of Sir Robert Clarke, was born in 1603.
 He matriculated at Oxford, from Queen's College, on 12 June 1618, and resided for a time at Brasenose College, but left the university without a degree.